cleesmith/NiceGUI-primer/README.md

 see #3 in the screenshot below
 3. the example display/output shown by executing the example code; see #4 in the screenshot below
+> however this example code is executed, it does affect the page load time

 ```sh
 cd nicegui